 The Company has been working towards improving its business and financial growth for the past years.
-Fifty-two percent (52%) of the Company's revenues can be attributed to 4 of its major clients in 2023.
+Fifty-one percent (51%) of the Company's revenues can be attributed to 7 of its major clients in 2024.
 As part of its growth strategy, the Company has been looking for new opportunities that would allow it to further diversify its business.
-In fact, for 2023, there is a 44% increase in the number of clients compared in 2022.
 At the same time, the Company still intends to continue to develop its current relationships with its long-term customers.